-And believe us: this was a stacked speaker line up.
-We’re talking Tony Weisman, Advisor and former CMO of Dunkin’, Norman de Greve, CMO of CVS Health, and Lindsey Goodchild, CEO and Co-Founder of Nudge.
+What’s the secret to leading frontline teams?
+At a recent Spark Session, we asked Tony Weisman, Advisor and former CMO of Dunkin’, Norman de Greve, CMO of CVS Health, and Lindsey Goodchild, CEO and Co-Founder of Nudge, for their thoughts.
+And they delivered!

 1. The labor crisis is still raging – but not for the reasons you’d think